Setting Business Priorities - An Easy, Effective Tool

 In the example below I've assigned arbitrary scores to 4 undefined projects.
 The purpose of the chart is to display layout and give an example of how the scoring works.

 This priority tool can also help boost the corporate ‘metabolism’, i.e. going increasingly faster from “light-bulb” to “live.”

 Fast-forward from this past snapshot of Sam Decker's work at Dell to his remarkable work as a co-founder at Clearhead.
 In particular, check out their Problem-Solution Mapping methodology.

 You'll eventually want to arrive at the place where team member are required to have hard data to back up the rationale and potential impact of any proposed projects.

 Team members should be prepared to use data to answer these questions:

 Clearhead was acquired by Accenture in 2017.
-Decker is now co-founder of Fair Worlds, a VR (virtual reality) and AR (augmented reality) agency in Austin.
+Decker is now chairman and co-founder of Fair Worlds, a VR (virtual reality) and AR (augmented reality) agency in Austin.